 Towing is serious business

 The law also determines what and how you can tow.
 While it might be easy to tow other vehicles, it’s not always legal or safe.
 In fact, self-towing another vehicle even five feet is generally illegal and doing so can have dangerous consequences.
 Aside from getting arrested and fined, someone could get seriously injured.
+So, when it comes to towing, it’s best to hire the professionals, like Towing Lancaster CA, to make sure it’s done legally and safely.

 Don’t tow cars with your personal vehicle

+If your car has refused to travel further and you’re stuck in the center of the highway, you should call the pros at Towing 247 to help you.
 Make no mistake about it, if you aren’t a trained and licensed tow truck driver, don’t tow cars.
 Towing cars using your personal vehicle is illegal and dangerous.
 Even pulling someone out of a ditch with your personal vehicle is dangerous; you should call a professional for the job instead.

 Despite the dangers, illegal towing is a big problem in some areas, and Sheriff Brian Heino from Flathead County Montana recently issued a warning about this dangerous practice.
 “A lot of instances have occurred where, when towing a vehicle the straps could break and cause injuries to yourself or the vehicle,” Sheriff Heino said.